 Project Summary: Focus groups with international students and practising dietitians were conducted to discuss program needs.
 Presentations detailing the project and recruiting potential practicum champions were given.
 The advisory committee provided input and reviewed materials.
 Various program activities were accomplished: language requirements established, collaboration with other AC regulatory bodies and community agencies undertaken, an orientation plan, mentoring manual and web page constructed.
 Two key pilot program modules were developed and delivered over two semesters to three IEDs and several international students attending the university hosting the program.
-Modules integrated concepts related to Canadian dietetic and health practice and cultural competence using face-to-face instructor.
+Modules integrated concepts related to Canadian dietetic and health practice and cultural competence using faceto-face instruction or through a virtual platform with support from a course instructor.
 Participant feedback was positive.